OpenLHS/Distrib_analysis/Horizontally_distributed_analysis/cox_regression/Cox_regression_modelling/generic_code/README.md

 # Generic code

-The files in this folder can be used to execute a distributed cox regression analysis.
+The files in this folder can be used to execute a horizontally distributed cox regression analysis.
 Assuming a data structure similar to the data nodes `.csv` files in the example folder, this code can be used to execute a data node operation or a coordination node operation for a Cox model.

 ## Data requirements